Thank you for convening a session at the EGU General Assembly 2022. Here we provide information to help you in all stages of the convening process.

 Scientific presentations at the EGU General Assembly

-The EGU General Assembly facilitates the presentation of scientific results in the form of poster presentations and oral presentations in physical sessions on site in Vienna, as well as virtual PICO presentations for physical and virtual attendees.
-From the perspective of the EGU, all scientific presentations at its General Assembly have equal status: there is no distinction regarding the standing of oral, poster, or virtual PICO presentations.
+The EGU General Assembly facilitates the presentation of scientific results in the form of short oral presentations in hybrid sessions.
+From the perspective of the EGU, all scientific presentations at its General Assembly have equal status.
 The EGU's statement can be found here.

 Solicited presentations and convener talks